iowa state graduate

 The last few months of your senior year can be the most stressful and overwhelming period of your college experience.
 Aside from the fact that you’ll soon be entering the “real world” with a job, bills, and newfound responsibilities, you’re changing everything you’ve known for the past four years.

-To help navigate this tricky transitional period, we’ve put together some graduation tips for college seniors to help guide you through this uncharted territory.
-Read on to learn more about how to prepare for your college graduation.
+To help navigate this tricky transitional period, we’ve put together a list of useful graduation tips and advice for college seniors to help guide you through this uncharted territory.
+Read on for a curated list of our best advice for upcoming and recent college graduates.

 Preparing for Graduation

-Whether you’re about to graduate college in a few weeks or you’re just about to enter your senior year, these tips to graduate college smoothly can be beneficial.
+Whether you’re about to graduate from college in a few weeks or you’re just about to enter your senior year, these tips to graduate college smoothly can be beneficial.
+It’s likely your school will give you a graduation preparation checklist of everything you’ll need to complete in order to graduate, but here’s some advice to get started early.

 Colleges don’t mess around when it comes to time and money.
-Whether it’s for tuition, room and board, or a simple parking ticket, your school will be sure to get its payment.
+Whether it’s for tuition, room and board, or a simple parking ticket, your school will be sure to collect their payment.
 Make sure all of your outstanding fees are paid along with any new ones associated with the big day.
 (Schools often require a small fee for diplomas.)

-This varies from school to school.
-Some schools pay for each senior’s cap and graduation gown while others do not.
+When and how to order your regalia varies from school to school.
+Some schools pay for each senior’s cap and graduation gown, while others do not.
 And some special ceremonies, like those for registered nurses or medical school, may require white uniforms or white coats.

 Check with the bookstore, as this is usually where they are ordered from.
 (And once you get your commencement regalia, don’t forget to decorate your grad cap for your graduation ceremony!)

-There are many tips for graduation day, namely making sure your friends and family are around for this important event!
+One of the top ways to prepare for graduation day is by making sure your friends and family are around for this important event!

 Graduation ticket policies vary from university to university.
 The number you receive depends on size and tradition.
 Larger schools tend to offer a general commencement ceremony for all graduating students along with individual ceremonies for each program; smaller colleges may only have one ceremony.
 Seats are likely limited, and you’ll be given a certain number of tickets.

-Will attending your graduation will require travel for some attendees?
-Make sure you provide guests and family members with links and information about nearby hotels.
+Will attending your graduation require travel for some attendees?
+It’s helpful to provide guests and family members with links and information about nearby hotels.

 Exchange contact information and put some summer plans on the calendar.
 Better yet, if time allows, try to throw a graduation party with your friends.
 This is a great way to celebrate your college career with those who were by your side through it all.